hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 all_students = [66, 90, 68, 59, 76, 60, 88, 74, 81, 65]

-# Find out those who passed with scores more than 75
+# Find out those who passed with the score more than 75
 def is_passed(score):
     return score > 75